Orange Connect

 javascriptCopy code

-This setup ensures you can specify which inputs to sign and which addresses are used for signing, providing flexibility and security for transaction operations.
+This setup ensures that you can specify which inputs to sign and which addresses are used for signing, providing flexibility and security for transaction operations.

 Initiating Inscriptions